 It is not economically feasible to haul the groundwater for off-site disposal.
-It is not feasible to discharge the water to the sanitary sewer system.
+Due to the large volume of groundwater that will be generated for short durations, it is not feasible to discharge the water to the sanitary sewer system.
 Therefore, the groundwater will be discharged to the storm drain in compliance with the requirements of the attached Order.